SmartBear/testengine-cli/README.md

 There is currently no support for encrypting the config file but normal file system security should make it possible to restrict reading it to the user running the tool.

+TestEngine-CLI will return with exit status code 0 if it successfully carried out the operation.
+It will return with exit status code 1 if it failed to execute the command or parts of, including if a test job fails when it tries to run a project or some user couldn't  be added while importing.

 ## Test Jobs
 The tool can submit test jobs, list jobs which has been submitted (only admins can see other users' jobs) and purge old jobs from the server.